 Mentorship

-A mentor is a person who has completed and has been approved by NMC mentor preparation programme.
-The mentors act as gatekeepers who protect the public and ensuring the competency of the workforce.
+A mentor is a person who has completed and has been approved by the NMC mentor preparation program.
+The mentors act as gatekeepers who protect the public and ensure the competency of the workforce.

 Marcia is a first-year student who believes that she has to understand theories to comprehend information easily and also prefers visual aids to understand better.
 Here are several strategies that I will use to make her learning easy:

-• Use of concrete examples: I will employ this method in explaining the concepts with a concrete example which relate to the theories, and I will also encourage Marcia to explain the concepts using her examples and according to her understanding just to assess her level of understanding.
+- Use of concrete examples: I will employ this method in explaining the concepts with a concrete example that relates to the theories, and I will also encourage Marcia to explain the concepts using her examples and according to her understanding just to assess her level of understanding.

-• Elaborative interrogations: I will encourage this method as it will help her remember the concepts and theories better.
-This tactic entails her reading concepts and the jogging her memory by trying to explain why it is the way it is in her mind without necessarily having to go back to the books.
-This will help her have a deeper understanding of things as she will have a personal explanation which is unique to her and according to how she understands.
+- Elaborative interrogations: I will encourage this method as it will help her remember the concepts and theories better.
+This tactic entails her reading concepts and jogging her memory by trying to explain why it is the way it is in her mind without necessarily having to go back to the books.
+This will help her have a deeper understanding of things as she will have a personal explanation that is unique to her and according to how she understands.

-• The keyword and summarizing method: The keyword method is whereby I will give Marcia the keywords of certain concepts which need to be remembered then explaining it from that angle.
-Summarizing method is whereby I will show Marcia how to summarize a lot of notes into few important details which she can be able to explain without the aid of books just by depending on her memory.
+- The keyword and summarizing method: The keyword method is whereby I will give Marcia the keywords of certain concepts that need to be remembered and then explain them from that angle.
+The summarizing method is whereby I will show Marcia how to summarize a lot of notes into a few important details, which she can be able to explain without the aid of books just by depending on her memory.

-• Collection of data: Marcia will be required to collect data from of the activities which will be used in discussions later and assessments.
+- Collection of data: Marcia will be required to collect data from the activities, which will be used in discussions later and assessments.

-We are guided by the SMART goals objectives which entail:
+We are guided by the SMART goals and objectives, which entail the following:

-• Specific; A nurse should always be specific in regards to why what and how.
+- Specific: A nurse should always be specific in regard to why, what, and how.

-Complete a SWOT analysis of factors that may affect you mentoring and supporting your student effectively and evaluate and analyze how you can address one of these.
+Q3.
+Complete a SWOT analysis of factors that may affect your mentoring and supporting your student effectively, and evaluate and analyze how you can address one of these.

 Strengths